-Chemistry and Biochemistry Department Seminars – Spring 2017
+Chemistry and Biochemistry Department Seminars – Fall 2017

 PLEASE BE ON TIME!
 Changes in the topic, location or date will be announced at the previous seminar and posted in hard copy outside the Chem & Biochem Department office, Planetary Hall room 303, and in Blackboard.
 All graduate students are expected to attend all seminars, whether registered or not.
 CHEM 790/490 is an attendance/participation based course.
 It is your responsibility to sign the attendance sheet.

 You must have at least 90% attendance to get A, 80% for B, 70% for C, and <70% for F.

 In addition, you must submit a summary page of the seminar you have attended.
 This should be in your own words demonstrating your interest and understanding.
 You could use available on the topic.
 The hard copy summary is due during the next seminar.
 Students who need to present a seminar as a requirement for the MS or PhD should schedule a date one semester in since the schedule fills quickly.